latj/hub-spoke-microhack/README.md

     --allow-gateway-transit
 ````

-- Create a VM in the new subnet/Virtual Network.
+- We need a new VM in the new VNET so we create one.

 ````Bash